 2. Are Your Games only for schools?

 No. Our users are about 50% playing at school, including after school programs, and 50% at home.
-Anyone can download our free apps from the app store or Google Play or buy games from our website, Amazon or the Microsoft Store .
+Anyone can download our free apps or buy games from our website, the Apple app store, on Google Play or the Microsoft Store .

 3. What math is taught in your games?

-Spirit Lake, Making Camp and Making Camp: Bilingual teach multiplication and division.
+Spirit Lake and all of the Making Camp games teach multiplication and division.